Ojkee/Sinced/README.md

 Basic todo app for Linux terminal written in C++.
 (Modern cpp learning phase)

+# Compatibility

+Works only with clang with cpp std=20 for now

 # Syntax
 ```
   scd <command> <subject> [optional flags with parameters]